twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-outer-space.md

 When glazing with the blue color, the same technique used when painting with white should be observed.
 Keep your strokes controlled and smooth.
 Move your finger slowly across the screen making sure not to [lift it off the screen](/mastering-paper/watercolor-brush-update/) for more than a second.
 Doing so will indicate to Paper that a new stroke was made and you will see a visible seam between the values.

-{% figure caption:"Building up the blues with many layers (or glazes) of watercolor." %}
 ![screenshot of darkening blue with layered watercolor strokes](../../images/paper-53-space-blue-glaze-2.jpg)
-{% endfigure %}

 To create the illusions of depth, add more glaze layers towards the outsides of the shapes.
 This will aid in creating clusters of stars later by leaving bright pockets of light near the centers.